jlabath/cljfmtstd/README.md

 ## Wrapper for cljfmt so that it is usable in helix editor

-I wanted to use [cljfmt](https://github.com/weavejester/cljfmt) along with [helix](https://helix-editor.com/) which uses stdin/stdout for formatting so I made this wrapper.
+I wanted to use [cljfmt](https://github.com/weavejester/cljfmt) along with [helix editor](https://helix-editor.com/) which uses stdin/stdout for formatting so I made this wrapper.

 ### Local configuration